As a parent, the safety and comfort of your newborn are undoubtedly your top priorities. Enter the bedside crib – a game-changer for many new parents.

 What Is a Bedside Crib?

-A bedside crib, also known as a co-sleeper or bedside bassinet, is a specially designed infant sleeping solution that allows babies to sleep safely and comfortably next to their parents’ bed.
 Unlike traditional baby cots or bassinets, which are typically placed in a separate room, bedside cribs are designed to be attached to the side of the parent’s bed, providing easy access to the baby while maintaining a separate sleeping space.

 Most bedside cribs come with adjustable height settings, allowing parents to match the height of the crib to their bed for a snug and secure fit.
 This feature ensures that the baby is at the same level as the parents’ mattress, minimizing the risk of gaps or spaces where the baby could become trapped or injured.

-Different Types of Bedside Cribs
+What Types of Bedside Cribs Are Available?

 1. Traditional Bedside Cribs